0ldcamel/codeinplace/README.md

 canvas.update()
 ```
 Intentionally `canvas.update()` is added to both pieces of code as a reminder to myself that it is needed to see animation quicker.
-As per SL Maggie T, `canvas.mainloop()` should also be added to the end of your main() function to keep the graphics window open at the end of the program.
+As per SL Maggie T, `canvas.mainloop()` should also be added to the end of `main()` function to keep the graphics window open at the end of the program.
 I have not been able to have both options work together to print out the same coordinates with one click.
 Option 1 seems to take precedence.

 ### Useful function in Graphic Project